liu-zoe/wuhancv/README.md

-# Wuhuan Novel Coronavirus Outbreak
+# Wuhan Novel Coronavirus Outbreak
 Using Plotly and Dash to Visualize the spread of the Wuhan Coronavirus